Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-One of the authors (T.T.) thank T. Oguchi, W-T. Geng, and D.~Drozdenko~for stimulating discussions.
-This research was funded by a Grant-in-Aid for Scientific Research (No. 19K04988) from the Japan Society for the Promotion of Science (JSPS).
-T.~T. is supported in part by the Leading Initiative for Excellent Young Researchers (LEADER) program of the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT), and the Cooperative Research Program of Network Joint Research Center for Materials and Devices.
-Computations were mainly conducted using the computer facilities of ITO at Kyushu University and MASAMUNE at IMR, Tohoku University.
+The authors thank A. Singh, T. Oguchi, W-T. Geng, and D. S. Shih for stimulating discussions.
+We also acknowledge D.~Drozdenko, I. Tkach, D. Korotin, and Z. Pchelkina for collecting and translating old Russian papers by Lysak $et$ $al$.
+This research was funded by a Grant-in-Aid for Scientific Research (No. 19K04988, 20H00312, 21H01220, and 21H01659) from the Japan Society for the Promotion of Science (JSPS) and a CREST Grant (No. JPMJCR2094) from the Japan Science and Technology Agency (JST).
+This work was performed under the GIMRT Program of the Institute for Materials Research (IMR), Tohoku University and the Cooperative Research Program of the Network Joint Research Center for Materials and Devices.
+TT is supported in part by the Leading Initiative for Excellent Young Researchers (LEADER), a Ministry of Education, Culture, Sports, Science and Technology (MEXT) program, Japan.
+The computations were mainly conducted using the computer facilities of Research Institute for Information Technology at Kyushu University, MASAMUNE at IMR, Tohoku University, and Supercomputer Center at Institute for Solid State Physics, The University of Tokyo, Japan.